 - Close-mid range only

 I like the simplicity of the Triangle Post reticle is simple, fast, and easy to use.
 If you’re looking for sniper accuracy at extended ranges or for bullet drop compensating crosshairs, this isn’t the reticle model for you.
 But, what will the triangle post reticle do for you?
 It gets you on target fast.

-You don’t have to muck around with batteries or worry about illumination features failing you.
+You don't have to muck around with batteries or worry about illumination features failing you.
 The red triangle aiming point is powered by fiber optics and tritium for battery-free, illuminated benefits - no more worrying about battery life!

 As you can guess, for a Trijicon scope under $1000, it’s a star favorite.
 It has Trijicon build quality behind it, a glass-etched reticle, 30 mm tube, and it’s completely weatherproof.

 With 90 MOA of adjustment travel, you can dial out to extended ranges if you’re in the mood to test your skill.
 But, as a 1-4x scope with a simple reticle, your best usage is going to be within close to mid-range distances that’s great for many types of hunting, target shooting, and CQB scenarios.

 What else makes it an excellent scope for these applications?
 It’s super lightweight at only 14.4 oz.
 Why tack on weight, extra magnification, and added cost when you can take down deer, bad guys, and ping steel with the AccuPoint?